AviatrixSystems/Docs/Support/support_center.rst

 **Transit Solution:**

 * Explore "`Connected Mode <https://docs.aviatrix.com/HowTos/site2cloud.html#connected-transit>`_" if you want all spoke VPC's to talk to each other.
 Preqrequisites: all spokes need to be similar (either have/not have HA), all of them must be on HA or non-HA connections when connected mode is being turned on.
+* Please make sure that you have at least four /28 subnets worth of address space in the VPC before you launch the transit solution

 **Logging:**